1972 through 1973

 Tarantura and LSD's "Bonus" tape are identical sources.
 They are virtually identical and are the most distant recording for this show.

-Far East Side Story (Wendy Records), Live At the Big Hall Budokan Oct 2 1972 (TDOLZ), & The Overture (Sanctuary)
+Far East Side Story (Wendy), Hard Truth (no label), Live At the Big Hall Budokan Oct 2 1972 (TDOLZ), & The Overture (Sanctuary)

 TDOLZ is the third source available from this show.